-A total of 125 points can be derived from the two exams, two quizzes, two homework assignments, and points from in-lecture i>Clicker questions (see table on page 7)
+A total of 126 points can be derived from the two exams, two quizzes, two homework assignments, and points from in-lecture i>Clicker questions (see table on page 8)

 - P-Pass-means that credit is granted and that the student achieved a level of performance judged to be satisfactory by the instructor.
-To obtain a "P" grade for this course, a student must obtain 70% or a total of 87 points. - N-No Grade-means that no credit is granted and that the student did not achieve a level of performance judged to be satisfactory by the instructor.
-A student who accumulates less than

-87 points or an accumulated score below 70% will receive an "N" grade.

-Remediation - Since all of the courses in the MSUCOM curriculum are required, any student receiving an "N" grade must remediate the course.
+To obtain a "P" grade for this course, a student must obtain 70% or a total of 88 points. - N-No Grade-means that no credit is granted and that the student did not achieve a level of performance judged to be satisfactory by the instructor.
+A student who accumulates less than 88 points or an accumulated score below 70% will receive an "N" grade. - Remediation Since all of the courses in the MSUCOM curriculum are required, any student receiving an "N" grade, if eligible, will have the opportunity to remediate the course.
 Consistent with COM policy, the remediation opportunity for BMB 515 will be by examination.
 The Remediation Exam will consist of 60 questions, comprehensive for the course.
 Passing is 70%.
-Students failing the Remediation Exam will need to retake BMB 515.
+Students failing the Remediation Exam will need to retake BMB 515, if eligible.
 Please refer to the remediation policy information provided in Section 2 of this syllabus for information on College requirements and eligibility determination.